Curling (film): Awards and nominations

-The film premiered at the Locarno Film Festival, where Emmanuel Bilodeau won the award for Best Actor and Côté won the award for Best Director.
-The film was named to the Toronto International Film Festival's annual year-end Canada's Top Ten list for 2010.
+The film premiered at the Locarno Film Festival, where Côté won Best Director and Emmanuel Bilodeau won Best Actor.
+It was later named to the Toronto International Film Festival's annual Canada's Top Ten list for 2010.
+Curling also won the Prix AQCC-SODEC for Best Quebec Feature Film.

-The film received three Prix Jutra nominations at the 13th Jutra Awards, for Best Film, Best Director (Côté) and Best Actor (Emmanuel Bilodeau).
-At the 17th Lumière Awards in 2012, the film was a nominee for Best French-Language Film.
+At the 13th Jutra Awards, the film received three nominations: Best Film, Best Director for Côté and Best Actor for Bilodeau.
+It was also nominated for Best French-Language Film at the 17th Lumière Awards in 2012.